-Patients on pre-operative PD seem to have better early post-transplant outcomes compared to HD patients, which may be best explained by the preservation of residual renal function (RRF).
-The rate of RRF decline in patients on HD has been shown to be double that of patients on PD $(5.8 \pm 0.4 \text{ vs } 2.9 \pm 0.3\%, \text{ p} < 0.0001)^{21}$ .
-Similarly, Moist et al. found that patients on PD had a 65% lower risk of RRF decline than those on HD (adjusted OR 0.35, $\text{p} < 0.001)^{22}$ .
+Patients on preoperative PD seem to have better early post-transplant outcomes compared to HD patients, which may be best explained by the preservation of residual renal function (RRF).
+The rate of RRF decline in patients on HD has been shown to be double that of patients on PD ($5.8 \pm 0.4 \text{ vs } 2.9 \pm 0.3\%$; p<0.0001).21 Similarly, Moist et al found that patients on PD had a 65% lower risk of RRF decline than those on HD (adjusted OR 0.35; p<0.001).22

 The results of our study further support that LD transplants offer superior outcomes compared to DD transplants.
 Among our PD cohort, no DGF was observed in LD grafts.
 No statistically significant differences in DGF rates were identified based on deceased donor graft type and donor criteria.
 Therefore, we are unable to further risk stratify PD patients based on donor status.
-Michalak et al. reported similar DGF rates between SCD and ECD grafts (11.8 vs 19%, p=0.22).
-When comparing type of post-transplant RRT, median duration of dialysis (1 day PD vs 2 days HD, p=0.48) and catheter-related complication rates (4.5% PD vs 2.6% HD, p=0.30) were similar.
-Overall, we identified no additional benefits of post-transplant HD compared to PD other than the option of concurrent PD catheter removal at the time of transplantation to avoid a second procedure.
+Michalak et al reported similar DGF rates between SCD and ECD grafts (11.8 vs 19%; p=0.22).23 When comparing type of post-transplant RRT, median duration of dialysis (one day PD vs. two days HD; p=0.48) and catheter-related complication rates (4.5% PD vs. 2.6% HD; p=0.30) were similar.
+Overall, we identified no additional benefits of Table 5.
+Comparison of clinical, operative, and transplantfactors for patients on preoperative peritoneal dialysis (PD)undergoing deceased donor renal transplantation